LizzyonGit/rates_r_us/TESTING.md

 #### Browser testing

-I tested on Chrome, Edge and FireFox.
-The layout and functionality were tested in Safari as well.
+I tested on Chrome, Edge, FireFox and Safari.

-In FireFox and Edge devtools, everything looks good and there are no errors in the console.
+In Chrome, FireFox and Edge devtools, everything looks good and there are no errors in the console.
 I noticed that with the splitting of the messages that was needed for python, I needed to add a space between two sentences.

+In Safari, there is an issue when editing your review, the rating field is not pre-populated.
+The user will need to select a rating before updating the review.
+It is less user-friendly, but does not break the functionality, as you still need to choose a rating to be able to update the review.
+There is no error in the console when editing the review, so I have not found the issue yet.
+This will be a bug to fix later.

 #### Device testing

 Tested extensively on a Dell laptop, and on a Lenovo laptop, and Huawei phone.
+All works well.

 #### Feature testing